gustavopinto/gustavopinto.github.com/index.md

 Hi, I'm **Gustavo Pinto**.

 I'm an Assistant Professor at the [Faculty of Computing](http://www.computacao.ufpa.br/) of the [Federal University of Pará](http://www.ufpa.br/), Brazil.
 I do research in the broad area of software engineering.
 I teach programming at the BSc level.
 I (eventually) [blog](http://gustavopinto.org/blog/) and do [talks](https://speakerdeck.com/gustavopinto).
-I am also very active on [twitter](twitter.com/gustavopinto/).
+I am also active on [twitter](twitter.com/gustavopinto/).

 I am currently the (co-)Editor-in-Chief of the Journal of Software Engineering Research and Development ([JSERD](https://sol.sbc.org.br/journals/index.php/jserd/)).